MistEO/meojson/README_en.md

         int i = 0;
         double d = 0;

-        // if you are using MSVC, please add "/Zc:preprocessor" to your project

         // MEO_OPT means the var is optional
         // and can still be read even if the field doesn't exist in the input.
         MEO_JSONIZATION(vec, map, MEO_OPT i, d);